aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheHostMonitoringPlugin.md

 The Host Monitoring Connection Plugin will be loaded by default if the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) parameter is not specified.
 The Host Monitoring Connection Plugin can also be explicitly loaded by adding the plugin code `host_monitoring` to the [`plugins`](../UsingThePythonDriver.md#aws-advanced-python-driver-parameters) parameter.
 Enhanced Failure Monitoring is enabled by default when the Host Monitoring Connection Plugin is loaded, but it can be disabled by setting the `failure_detection_enabled` parameter to `False`.

+This plugin only works with drivers that support aborting connections from a separate thread.
+At this moment, this plugin is incompatible with the MySQL Connector/Python driver.

+> [IMPORTANT]\
+> The Host Monitoring Plugin creates monitoring threads in the background to monitor all connections established to each cluster instance.
+The monitoring threads can be cleaned up in two ways:
+> 1. If there are no connections to the cluster instance the thread is monitoring for over a period of time, the Host Monitoring Plugin will automatically terminate the thread.
+This period of time is adjustable via the `monitor_disposal_time_ms` parameter.
+> 2. Client applications can manually call `MonitoringThreadContainer.clean_up()` to clean up any dangling resources.
+> It is best practice to call `MonitoringThreadContainer.clean_up()` at the end of the application to ensure a graceful exit; otherwise, the application may wait until the `monitor_disposal_time_ms` has been passed before terminating.
+This is because the Python driver waits for all daemon threads to complete before exiting.
+> See [PGFailover](../../examples/PGFailover.py) for an example.

 ### Enhanced Failure Monitoring Parameters

 <div style="text-align:center"><img src="../../images/monitor_process.png" /></div>